 Are you a developer already using JVM languages such as Scala or Java to deliver either mobile or server-side applications?
-If so, this course is for you!
+If so, this Real World Kotlin Development course is for you!

-To benefit fully from this course, you should have prior experience with Java.
+Having prior experience with Java will be very beneficial for this course.
 Most of the exercises will use IntelliJ IDEA as the development environment.